 “The systems that we have … are not focused on trying to render useless Russia’s nuclear capability.
 That, in our view, as in theirs, would be enormously destabilizing, not to mention unbelievably expensive.” —Robert Gates, former Secretary of Defense

 China and particularly Russia are the only countries that can seriously threaten the United States with a large-scale nuclear attack.
-However, ignoring the failing test record of Ground-based Midcourse Defense (GMD), it would be very expensive, dangerous, and destabilizing to build the hundreds or thousands of interceptors necessary to counter Chinese and Russian nuclear forces.
+However, ignoring the failing test record of the GMD system, it would be very expensive, dangerous, and destabilizing to build the hundreds or thousands of interceptors necessary to counter Chinese and Russian nuclear forces.

 Knowing the dangers of the offense-defense arms race, President Richard Nixon and then-Soviet leader Leonid Brezhnev signed the Anti-Ballistic Missile (ABM) Treaty in 1972, which greatly limited the deployment of anti-missile systems.
 Unfortunately, President George W. Bush withdrew from the treaty in 2002.
 Ever since, bipartisan lawmakers have gone to painstaking lengths to articulate that GMD is designed only for limited or rogue missile attacks, not strategic attacks from Russia and China.